 Clients of the Index House have their portfolio (cash and securities) held in an account at a separate financial institution called a custodian.
-Like a safety deposit box for your portfolio, the main purpose of the custodian is to safeguard your assets.

 The custodian provides monthly statements as well as online access to your accounts, verifying your holdings and account activity.
 These are independent of any reporting offered by the Index House.